Batac: Demographics

-In the 2020 census, the population of Batac was 55,484 people, with a density of sigfig 55,484/161.06.
+In the 2024 census, the population of Batac was 56,781 people, with a density of sigfig 56,781/161.06.

 Language

 The primary language spoken in Batac is Ilocano.
+Tagalog is also spoken in the city.

 Economy

 The Batac City Public Market touted as one of the biggest in the region offers a wide array of goods – freshly picked local vegetables and fruits, handicrafts, tincrafts, pottery, native delicacies, chicharon, longganisa, wet market treats and many others.
 The Delicia Center, located adjacent to the City Public Market, contains RTW shops, banks, appliance stores, farm supplies, pharmacies, groceries, a lottery outlet and many more.
 The Delicia Center and the City Public Market form part of the commercial district of Batac City.

 With the presence of the Central Bank of the Philippines Cash Unit in the Batac City Government Center, financial institutions continue to spawn – Philippine National Bank, RCBC, Metrobank, Land Bank, BPI, Bank of Commerce, BDO and other local banks.
 Proof that Batac is offering a good business climate to investors.

-The Plaza Maestro Complex, one of the most modern shopping centers in the province caters to the needs of the new generation, offering two of the country's top fast food chains (Jollibee and Chowking), several boutique shops, a drugstore and a photo shop, among others.
+The Plaza Maestro Complex, one of the modern shopping centers in the province caters to the needs of residents, offering two of the country's top fast food chains (Jollibee and Chowking), several boutique shops, a drugstore and a photo shop, among others.
 A stone's throw away from the commercial complex are bakeshops and a local pizza house.